Empyreal96/easy-build-xbox/README.md

 - Basic Options for compiling

-**If you want to help the development of Easy-Build, or have some issues,  join the Matrix chat!**
+**If you want to help the development of Easy-Build, have some issues, or would like a premade VHD..  join the Matrix chat!**

   https://matrix.to/#/!febkSwamiedCsfevDe:matrix.org?via=matrix.org